 Adding iCloud Support

-iCloud storage allows you to share user or app data among multiple instances of your app running on different iOS devices and Mac computers.
+iCloud storage allows you to share user or app data among multiple instances of your app running on different devices.
 You can also share data between different apps developed by your team.
 You choose which iCloud services—key-value storage, document storage, or CloudKit—to use depending on how you want to store and retrieve data.
 For document storage and CloudKit, you can specify the containers your app will use and create custom containers shared by multiple apps.
 Your app needs to be provisioned to use iCloud, which includes creating an explicit App ID if it doesn’t already exist and setting service-specific entitlements in your Xcode project.

 Configuring Key-Value Storage